temporalio/documentation/docs/python/how-to-develop-a-workflow-definition-in-python.md

   - python
 ---

-Workflows in Python are classes.
+Workflows in Python are defined as classes.

 Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html#defn) decorator on the Workflow class to register a Workflow class.